iondodon/awesome-switcher/README.md

     switcher.settings.client_opacity_value_selected = 1,                  -- alpha-value for the selected client

     switcher.settings.cycle_raise_client = true,                          -- raise clients on cycle
+    switcher.settings.cycle_all_clients  = false,                          -- cycle through all clients
 ```

 Then add key-bindings.
 On my particular system I switch to the next client by Alt-Tab and